On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Finite coverings which are coverings for the canonical topology but not for the fpqc topology

 \begin{remark} Theorem \ref{T2} also holds when $f$ is an {\it integral {surjective} morphism}.
-Unlike the case of Theorem \ref{T1}, this is no trivial extension of \ref{T2}, but requires an enhancement of the existence of Cohen-Macaulay $R$-algebras.
-Following the argument of \cite[0.7.2]{A1}, this follows from the existence of {\it absolutely integrally closed} big Cohen-Macaulay algebras, which exist in char. $p$ by \cite{D}, in char. $0$ by \cite{DRG}, in mixed characteristic by \cite{BS} (this already follows from the existence of Cohen-Macaulay $R$-algebras which are algebras {over the absolute integral closure of $R$}, which is easier to establish). \end{remark}
+Unlike the case of Theorem \ref{T1}, this is not a trivial extension of \ref{T2}, but this requires an enhancement of the existence of Cohen-Macaulay $R$-algebras.
+Along the argument of \cite[0.7.2]{A1}, this follows from the existence of {\it absolutely integrally closed} big Cohen-Macaulay algebras, which exist in char. $p$ by \cite{D}, in char. $0$ by \cite{DRG}, in mixed characteristic by \cite{BS} (actually, this already follows from the existence of Cohen-Macaulay $R$-algebras which are algebras {over the absolute integral closure of $R$}, which is easier to establish). \end{remark}

+\begin{remark} Theorem \ref{T2} leaves open the following question. {\it Is any canonical covering (say, of finite type) of a regular base a covering for the fpqc topology?} A special case reads (cf. Remark \ref{qF}): given a regular ring $R$, a (finitely generated) $R$-algebra $S$ and an $R$-faithfully flat $S$-module, does there exist an $R$-faithfully flat $S$-algebra? \end{remark}